osg-htc/docs/docs/compute-element/covid-19.md

     Replacing `slurm` in the `GridResource` attribute with the appropriate value for your batch system (e.g., `lsf`, `pbs`, `sge`, or `slurm`);
-    and the value of `queue` with the name of the partition or queue of your local batch system dedicated to COVID-19 work.
+    and the value of `set_default_queue` with the name of the partition or queue of your local batch system dedicated to COVID-19 work.

 1. Ensure that COVID-19 jobs match to the new route.
     Choose one of the options below depending on your HTCondor version (`condor_version`):